kottster/kottster/README.md

 # Instant admin panel for your app

 Get a custom Node.js admin panel.
-Create pages to **view and manage data in your database**, <br />
+Create pages to **view and manage data in your database tables**, <br />
-or **build fully custom pages** from scratch.
+**compose dashboards**, or build fully custom pages.
 Secure, self-hosted, and easy to set up.

 </div>